 In the current version it might be necessary to refresh the page for the changes to be displayed correctly.

-Pull a text widget from the left border into the dashboard area with your cursor.
+Pull a text widget from the widget list into the dashboard area, using your cursor.

 Connect the widget and the sensor.

 Use your cursor to pull the device’s sensor onto the widget.